 The bottom line#

-You don't have to stay home.
-Fill up at every servo.
+Fill up at every servo in remote country.
 Check availability before you go.
 Carry cash and a plan.
-The outback, the coast, and the campgrounds are still out there - they just need a bit more planning to reach right now.
+Budget for another 16 cents per litre from 2 August if no further extension is announced.
+The outback, the coast, and the campgrounds are out there — and they're easier to reach than they've been since the crisis began.

 Seen a campground you want but the dates are gone?